 Air hoses are connected from the Blower header to the lime silo, the Air Lance header and the culvert.

-The generator is located between the Lab Trailer and camp to enable power to be supplied to the Treatment Plant Equipment and the camp.
+The generator is located between the Lab Trailer and camp and it supplies power to the equipment and the camp.

 The peristaltic pumps are set up near the culvert and are plugged into the generator.